 Having a helper is necessary.
-Use gravel cleaner to siphon food and fish waste from the bottom of tank.
-Remove water to 5 gallon bucket, never directly into a sink.
+Use gravel cleaner to siphon debris from the bottom of tank.
+Remove water to 5 gallon bucket, never directly to sink.

-4 Rinse filters in removed water
+4 Rinse filters in this water

-The used water has no chlorine and will not harm the benefical bacteria in the filters.
+The used water is de-chlorinated and will not kill the benefical bacteria that live in the filters.